Nyu Langone Health

 Community-Clinic link helps south asians shed pounds, dodge diabetes

-Prevention CompletedThis study tested a program that connects community resources with doctor's offices to help South Asian adults with pre-diabetes lose weight.
-The goal was to see if this approach could help participants lose at least 5% of their body weight in 6 months, which can prevent or delay…
+Prevention CompletedThis study tested a program that connects community resources with doctor visits to help South Asian adults with pre-diabetes lose weight.
+About 974 people joined, and the main goal was to see if at least 5% of body weight could be lost in 6 months.
+The approach aims to create a …

 Phase: NA • Sponsor: NYU Langone Health • Aim: Prevention